hipc-book/hipc-book.github.io/_lectures/6-internode_parallelism.md

 }
 ```

-We can load the HDF5 module on Viking and then compile and run this simple application like so (and examine the output with `h5dump`):
+We can load the HDF5 module on Viking and then compile, and run, this simple application like so (and examine the output with `h5dump`):

 ```
 $ module load data/HDF5/1.10.5-gompi-2019a